Pacific Lutheran University: Athletics

 PLU is a member of National Collegiate Athletic Association Division III, as well as the Northwest Conference.
-PLU has a rich tradition of athletic success: in the Northwest Conference, no other school has won the All-Sports Trophy as many times as PLU has.
+PLU has a rich tradition of athletic success: in the Northwest Conference, no other school has won the All-Sports Trophy as many times as PLU.
 In 2014, PLU was honored as first recipient of Diversity Spotlight award for LGBTQ inclusion efforts by student-athletes.

-PLU offers the following varsity sports: Baseball, Men's and Women's Basketball, Men's and Women's Cross Country, Football, Men's and Women's Golf, Women's Rowing, Men's and Women's Soccer, Softball, Men's and Women's Swimming, Men's and Women's Tennis, Men's and Women's Track and field, and Women's Volleyball.
-Along with these varsity sports PLU also offers Men's Rowing, both Men's and Women's Lacrosse and Ultimate Frisbee as club sports.
+PLU offers many varsity sports: baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, women's lacrosse, women's rowing, men's and women's soccer, softball, men's and women's Swimming, men's and women's tennis, men's and women's track and field, and women's volleyball.
+In addition to varsity sports PLU offers men's rowing, men's lacrosse, and ultimate frisbee as club sports.

 National championships

 Championships won by the Lutes include: